 WRA takes big, bold ideas—a Colorado River that runs to the sea, an economy that runs on carbon-free energy, and 50% of all land protected and connected—and we ask the hard question: How?
 We use Western ingenuity and practicality—backed by science—to drive change for a more sustainable future.

 We have precious little time to prevent the worst impacts of climate change on the West’s rivers, lands, and communities.
 WRA is tackling our region’s toughest challenges, and we’re winning.
-We successfully reduce carbon emissions, protect rivers, improve air quality, and redefine how we protect and connect land for birds, wildlife, and communities.
+We successfully reduce carbon emissions, protect rivers, improve air quality, and redefine how land for birds, wildlife, and communities is protected and connected.

 But there is so much more to do.

 The science is clear.
 We must limit global heating to 1.5 to 2 °C to avoid the most devastating impacts of climate change.
 WRA is a leader in reducing carbon pollution in the power sector, and we’re setting the stage to transition the West to clean electricity.
 Our goal is to reduce emissions from the power sector in the Interior West at least 51% by 2030, compared to 2016 levels, with the aim of achieving 100% clean energy no later than 2050.